basarat/demo-typestyle/01-intro/script.md

 * Our entry file is src/app.tsx
 * Our output goes to the public folder as bundle.js
-* We told webpack to support the `.ts` and `.tsx` extensions
+* We tell webpack to support `.ts` and `.tsx` files
-* And we will be using ts-loader for ts and tsx files.
+* And we will be using ts-loader for these ts and tsx files.

 (Show package.json)
-In our package.json we have a `start` target that runs webpack dev server serving up our `public` folder.
+In our package.json we have a `start` target that runs webpack dev server, serving up our `public` folder.

 (Show `index.html`)
-Within our public folder we have an index.html file we have a simple div with id root and then we load the webpack generated bundle file.
+Within our public folder we have an index.html file.
+This file contains a simple div with id root and then we load the webpack generated bundle file.

 (Show `app.tsx`)
 Now lets jump to our application entry point.
-Note that at this point application is completely framework free at the moment.
-We can quite easily write to the root div using just plain JavaScript.
+Note that right now this application is completely framework free.
+Using just plain JavaScript we can access the root div in our index.html file and write some html to it.

 ```js
 document.getElementById('root').innerHTML = `